-This Child Tax Credit overview has been updated with all of the latest details on the Child Tax Credit, Additional Child Tax Credit, Adoption Tax Credit, and Child & Dependent Care Tax Credit for the 2023 and 2024 tax years.
-There were some notable and what turned out to be temporary pandemic-related changes to the Child Tax Credit in the 2021 tax year with the American Rescue Plan Act, with a fairly significant Child Tax Credit expansion and the creation of a Child Tax Credit portal for taxpayers.
-For the 2023 and 2024, those temporary pandemic increases revert to the prior Child Tax Credit levels highlighted below that were part of the Tax Cut & Jobs Act (tax reform), with the refundable (“Additional”) portion of the credit increasing with inflation adjustments.
-There is currently new legislation awaiting passage that could potentially retroactively bring back an expanded Child Tax Credit for 2023 and 2024.
+The following Child Tax Credit overview covers updated details on the Child Tax Credit, Additional Child Tax Credit, Adoption Tax Credit, and Child & Dependent Care Tax Credit for the 2024 and 2025 tax years.
+There were notable and temporary pandemic-related changes to the Child Tax Credit in the 2021 tax year with the American Rescue Plan Act, with a fairly significant Child Tax Credit expansion and the creation of a Child Tax Credit portal for taxpayers.
+For 2024 and 2025, those temporary pandemic increases revert to the prior Child Tax Credit levels highlighted below that were part of the Tax Cut & Jobs Act (tax reform), with the refundable (“Additional”) portion of the credit having increased with prior inflation adjustments.
+The Child Tax Credit amounts and terms are scheduled to expire at the end of 2025, when the credit amount will drop to a maximum of $1,000 per eligible child.

 What is the Child Tax Credit?